 Excelsior Farmers Market

-During the summertime, the best place to get fresh produce, flowers, honey, jams, beef, lamb, chicken, plants, herbs, baked goods, and more is the Excelsior Farmer’s Market.
+The Excelsior Farmer’s Market is the best place to get fresh produce, flowers, honey, jams, beef, lamb, chicken, plants, herbs, and baked goods during the summer.

 Held every Tuesday from 2:00 pm to 6:00 pm., May through October.
 The market is positioned on Water Street between Second Street and Third Street.